Man shot by sheriff's deputy in Oregon 'was a pretty normal, nice person'

 “We spent quite a few hours in the emergency room while they confirmed that he’d had a seizure,” she said, noting that Jimenez said he’d had seizures as a child, but that this was the first time he’d had one as an adult.

-Argene McDowell said Jimenez talked about having relatives in Texas and Mexico.
+Jimenez talked about having relatives in Texas and Mexico, Argene McDowell said.

 She said he was always willing to help her and he also helped her daughter in the backyard.
 “He seemed like a nice person.”